-Jennifer Taubert is Executive Vice President, Worldwide Chairman, Pharmaceuticals at Johnson & Johnson, the world’s largest health care company.
+Jennifer Taubert is Executive Vice President and Worldwide Chairman, Pharmaceuticals at Johnson & Johnson, the world’s largest healthcare company.
 She is a member of the Corporation’s Executive Committee and leads the Pharmaceuticals Group Operating Committee.

 Jennifer received a bachelor’s degree in Pharmacology from the University of California, Santa Barbara and a Master of Business Administration from the Anderson Graduate School of Management, University of California, Los Angeles.